Patricia Edgar: Further Selected Publications

-Honors & Qualifications

-Patricia Edgar has a BA and a BEd from the University of Melbourne, a Master of Arts from Stanford University, and a PhD from La Trobe University.
+Recognition and honours

 In 1994 the University of Western Australia awarded her an honorary Doctor of Letters (Hon DLitt).
 In May of 2018, LaTrobe University awarded her a Doctor of Letters (honoris causa).

-In 1986, she was appointed Member of the General Division of the Order of Australia for her services to children's television and the media.
+In 1986, she was appointed Member of the Order of Australia for her services to children's television and the media.

 In 1988, she was a finalist at the Bicentennial BHP Awards for the Pursuit of Excellence.

 In 1992 on World Communications Day she was given the Award of the Archbishop of Sydney Citation.

 She was a finalist in the Victorian of the Year Awards for 1995.
 In the same year, she was awarded for her outstanding contribution to children at the World Summit on Television and Children.

-The following year she was chosen as a she was given the Award of the Archbishop of Sydney Citation.
+In 1996, she was given the Award of the Archbishop of Sydney Citation.

 She was awarded the Australian College of Education medal in 1998 and an Achiever Award from the Committee for Melbourne in 2001.
 She received both of these awards as recognition for her exceptional contribution to using the medium of television as a form of education.

-Additionally, in 2001, the ACTF was awarded the Youth TV Prize at the 18th International Scientific Audio-visual Conference - Image and Science in Paris as recognition for the quality of work the ACTF had produced.
-She was named on the Victorian Honor Roll of Women "Dr Patricia Edgar, AM (1981 - Founding Director of the innovative Australian Children's Television Foundation)" which recognises women of achievement that have made a difference in Victoria, Australia or internationally.
+In 2001, the ACTF was awarded the Youth TV Prize at the 18th International Scientific Audio-visual Conference - Image and Science in Paris as recognition for the quality of work the ACTF had produced.

+Edgar was named on the Victorian Honour Roll of Women, which recognises women of achievement that have made a difference in Victoria or internationally.

 In 2002, the Australian Film Institute presented her with the Australian Film Institute Longford Life Achievement Award, the highest accolade the AFI can bestow.

-In 2003, the Governor General awarded her with the Centenary Medal to mark Dr Edgar's contribution "to children's television, education programs".
-Finally, in 2007, she was awarded the Dromkeen Medal for her role in advancing children's literature.
+In 2003, the Governor General awarded her with the Centenary Medal to mark her contribution "to children's television education programs".

+In 2007, she was awarded the Dromkeen Medal for her role in advancing children's literature.